Klipper3d/klipper/docs/Command_Templates.md

   QUERY_ENDSTOP command.
 Note, due to the order of template expansion (see above), the QUERY_STATUS command must be run prior to the macro containing this reference.
+- `printer.configfile.config["<section>"]["<option>"]`: Returns the
+  given config file setting as read by Klipper during the last software start or restart.
+(Any settings changed at run-time will not be reflected here.)
+All values are returned as strings (if math is to be performed on the value then it must be converted to a Python number).

 The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) when upgrading